 Gas piping may be routed into the unit through either the left or right hand side.
 Supply piping enters into the gas valve from the side of the valve as shown in Figure 61 and Figure 62.
-Move Bellows grommet to side which gas line enters.
-Ensure opposite gas line hole is plugged with supplied plug.

 A low inlet pressure switch in LP/propane applications is recommended.